Clearances for Those Who no Longer Live in Michigan

 Although less common, my team and I have handled license appeal cases for people who have never had a Michigan driver’s license but have picked up multiple DUI’s here, and have had their Michigan driving privileges revoked, which created a hold on their license, even though it was issued by a different state.

-We are often contacted after a person who did manage to get a license in another state goes to renew it, only to discover that Michigan’s revocation of their privileges to drive here has, in the meantime, become a hold upon their license in whatever state they now live.
+Often enough, our firm is contacted after a person who previously managed to get a license in another state goes to renew it, only to discover that then can't because Michigan’s revocation of their privileges to drive here has, in the meantime, become a hold upon their license in whatever state they now live.

 The bottom line is that if you have moved out of state and find yourself unable to get a license there because a Michigan hold due to multiple DUI's, you're going to need a clearance.